mikahpinegar/aws-demo-app/README.md

 4. I can't create the lambdas and the s3 in the same CFT because the lambdas require a zipped code file to be present to build properly.
 Thus the s3_resources.yaml file must be created first
 5. after setting up the api gateway I was getting 500 internal server errors. manually invoking the api in the api gateway console showed that the gateway didn't have permissions to invoke the lambdas. adding a `AWS::Lambda::Permission` to the CFT resolved this
 6. no cloudwatch logs -> added ManagedPolicyArns to the iam role for the lambdas
+7. lambdas not updating -> configure the script to actually update all of your lambdas and not just one!